How Much House Can You Really Afford?

 Why They Matter

-Staying within the ideal 28/36 rule demonstrates a strong capacity to meet financial obligations, making a borrower a low-risk candidate for mortgage approval and often qualifying them for better interest rates.
+Staying within the ideal 28/36 rule demonstrates a strong capacity to meet financial obligations, making you a lower-risk borrower and often qualifying you for better interest rates.

 Personal Considerations for How Much House You Can Afford